Noah-Prowell/Danger-Mountain/README.md

 - h0 : mean area of dry avalaches - mean area of wet avalanches = 0
 - ha: mean area of dry avalaches - mean area of wet avalanches != 0
 <br />
 Using a welches t-test I obtained a t-value of 0.01057, a p-value of 1.66 e-13, and a standard error os 1153.24.
-Looking below at the graph of my test we can see that we are 95% confident that our population mean is outside -1153.24 and 1153.24.
+Looking below at the graph of my test we can see that we are 95% confident that our sample mean is outside -1153.24 and 1153.24.
 As shown in the graph my actuall sample mean is represented by the green line which is far outside my distribution.
 <br />
 <p align="center">
     <img src="dry_v_wet.png" width='750', height = "300"/>
 </p>
 <br />
 <br />

 - The p-value = 1.6599364216596502e-13, which is less than our significance level of 0.05, so we must reject the null hypothesis.
 - The probability of seeing these sample means given the null hypothesis is true is 1.6599364216596502e-13